The Best Fiber Internet

 AT&T’s fiber prices are about $10 more than the competition on every speed tier.
 Its 1,000 Mbps and 235+ channel bundle costs about $135 per month.
 Verizon, by comparison, is $95 per month for 1,000 Mbps, 280+ channels, and home phone service.
 If you aren’t interested in bundling, you will have to pay $30 per month for unlimited data.
 The cost is waived when you bundle services, but will be added to the bill once your promotional offer expires (typically one year).

 As we mentioned before, AT&T enforces a 1 TB data cap.
 If you choose a 100 Mbps or 500 Mbps internet-only plan, you’ll have to closely monitor your data usage.
 It should be enough data for most households, but if multiple people are streaming or gaming daily you could go over that limit.
 You’ll receive a warning if you exceed that amount, and you will be charged $10 for an extra 50 GB if it happens too frequently.

 You do have the option of upgrading to unlimited data (for $30 per month), but Verizon FiOS offers unlimited data for free.
 AT&T customers who purchase the top speed tier (1,000 Mbps) or bundle their services, will have free unlimited data during the duration of the initial contract.

 Why we chose it

-Frontier offers the best fiber-optic availability for the West Coat.
-You’ll find its fiber service available across several cities in Washington, Oregon, Idaho, and California.
-While CenturyLink also has a presence in some these states, it’s much smaller (one or two cities max).
+Frontier offers the best fiber-optic availability for the West Coast, especially for the Pacific Northwest.
+You’ll find its fiber service available across several cities in Washington, Oregon, and California.
+While CenturyLink also has a presence in some of these states, it’s much smaller (one or two cities max).